 The Writing Center exists to help members of the Spring Arbor University community grow as writers.
 In keeping with The Concept, we offer space for students to learn in community by engaging in conversations about all aspects of writing and critical thinking.

 We fulfill this mission through one-on-one consultations with students, workshops that cover particular subjects, and handouts and other resources to help students with specific questions.

-The SAU Global Studies Office along with OIR provide a variety of services to assist international students, scholars, faculty and staff at Spring Arbor University, as well as SAU U.S. students seeking opportunities to study, work, or travel abroad.
+The SAU Global Studies Office along with OIR provide a variety of services to assist international students, scholars, faculty and staff at Spring Arbor University, as well as traditional students seeking opportunities to study, work, or travel abroad.

 Holton Health and Wellness Services (HHWS)

 HHWS is a comprehensive clinic located in the Student Center.
 Enrolled students pay a health service fee, included as part of tuition, which covers most services.
 U.S. and international students are eligible to use UHS on a fee-for-services basis or through billable insurance.